Codingsnail80/crafti-PSP/README.md

 make
 `````

-Once it has compiled it should generate a EBOOT.PBP file that you can run on an emulator or on your firmware modded PSP.
+Once it has compiled it should generate a EBOOT.PBP file that you can run on an emulator.
+It can run on an actual psp however the home button isn't set up yet so you will not be able to quit the game and will have to do a force shutdown.

 ## Current state:
 Currently it compiles and runs, but the controls aren't linked yet, and there is a graphics bug I believe is related to aspect ratio.